One-Eyed Dog

 Photography is a gentle way to see oneself alive.

 Photography accommodates so much and lets us pretend for a short while.
-It’s work and love and somewhere between truth and beauty, where evidence won, while imagining the perfect, from a heart and head filled with dreams.
+It’s work and love somewhere between truth and beauty, where evidence won, while imagining the perfect, from a heart and head filled with dreams.
 Reality is a muddled, wholesome, and complicated mess.

 Photographers will often land somewhere between newsfluencers, interlopers, or public nuisances — appearing rough and wounded yet glad.
 Photography is the act of seeing compositions and making prints; it’s loving light and standing where each place has a signature aesthetic made from lines, shadows, textures, and hues.